 Made possible by Victorian State Government Outdoor Dining and Entertainment funding, the pop up park supports local cafes by creating a destination with programmed events and activities and, has turned what was a drab and uninviting walkway, into a place that people want to spend their time.

-Your feedback will inform the future of this pilot project in this place and throughout Banyule.
+Your feedback helped guide the future of pop up parks in Banyule.

 The park was designed as a modular, multi-purpose space with a mix of dining booths, bench seats, plants and anchored by a central event area.
 It also had to be COVID safe – so allowing for social distancing and hand sanitiser stations were important elements.